donders-research-data-management/rdm-wiki/rdm-wiki/en/development/design_architecture.md

 ### iRODS audit event

 In several policy-enforcement points of iRODS, audit information are sent out to the elastic search engine as events (the audit events).

-An audit event is a piece of data describing the client action in terms of _source_, _scope_, _scope action_ and _action context_.
+Generally speaking, an audit event is a piece of data describing the client action in terms of _source_, _scope_, _scope action_ and _action context_.
 The figure below summarises possible values of these terms.

 ![](figures/audit_event.png)